Massage Etiquette Guide: Tips for the Most Relaxing Massage

 Although massages are supposed to be relaxing, many people are unsure of the proper etiquette.
 Should you shave your legs?
 Should you chat with the massage therapist?
 Just how naked are you supposed to be?
 To deliver some peace of mind the dos and don'ts of massage etiquette.

 Before a massage appointment, you’ll have to fill out some health background paperwork, and also talk with me for just a couple of minutes about what you’re looking for.
 Showing up right as your appointment starts means you’re actually shorting yourself on massage time.
 Ten minutes early is perfect, especially if it’s your first time.
-If you become a regular, 5 minutes early will be just fine.
+If you are a regular, 5 minutes early will be just fine.

 Respect the Appointment